ossia/ossia-docs/source/index.html.md

     print(str(child))
     iterate_on_children(child)

-# iterate on local device
+# iterate on local device from the root
 iterate_on_children(local_device.root_node)
 ```